-- Additionally, defendants on bail are usually not permitted to leave the city.
+- Additionally, defendants on bail are usually may not leave the city.
 However, if the court or pretrial officer allows it then it’s fine.

-In many cases, bail is possible even after a person has been convicted of a crime.
+In many cases, a person can make bail even after a court convicts them.
 Usually, once the court issues a jail or prison sentence, the defendant must begin serving their time immediately.